-School Туре Existing capacity Expansion potential Comments The Nobel School Foundation 8FE 2FE Would require additional land to expand and meet standards.
-The Saint John Henry Newman Catholic School Academy 8FE OFE Barclay Academy Academy 6.5FE 0.5FE Possible to expand to 7FE and would be compliant on soft outdoor PE (BB103) but would be deficient on playing fields (S77).
-Barnwell School Foundation 9FE 1FE Had the potential to expand to 10FE, but its aspirations are to reduce PAN, so this potential is only theoretical.
+School Туре Expansion potential Comments The Nobel School Foundation 8FE 2FE Would require additional land to expand and meet standards.
+The Saint John Henry Newman Catholic School Academy 8FE 0FE Barclay Academy Academy 6.5FE 0.5FE Possible to expand to 7FE and would be compliant on soft outdoor PE (BB103) but would be deficient on playing fields (S77).
+Barnwell School Foundation 8FE 2FE Has the potential to expand to 10FE, but its aspirations are to reduce PAN, with the school reducing its PAN to 8FE from September 2024, so this potential is only theoretical.
 Marriotts School Community 8FE 0.5FE Would require additional land to expand and meet standards.
-The Thomas Alleyne Academy Academy 6FE OFE The existing site access is restricted with limited scope to improve it, particularly at the junction with the High Street.
+The Thomas Alleyne Academy Academy 6FE 0FE The existing site access is restricted with limited scope to improve it, particularly at the junction with the High Street.
 Due to this limitation, it is likely the existing car park would need to be significantly enlarged/reconfigured to accommodate additional staff parking and drop off/pick up facilities.
 Some of the school playing fields would be required to enable this.
 Further feasibility work required to confirm expansion potential.
-Michaela Free School (not yet delivered) Academy 6FE when built 2FE Will be delivered on former Barnwell East site, previously Collenswood School.
-Total 45.5FE (51.5FE once Michaela School is built) 6FE (see Barnwell School for caveat) Further feasibility required to confirm expansion potential at existing sites.
+New school at the former Barnwell East site / land at Redwing Close OR other provision serving Stevenage TBC ТВС ТВС ТВС HCC has agreed to seek S106 from all Stevenage Strategic sites towards secondary education to fund the delivery of this project.
+Total 44.5FE 5FE (see Barnwell School for caveat) Further feasibility required to confirm expansion potential at existing sites.